mitsunami/RoboND-DeepLearning-Project/writeup.md

 This is the Writeup for Deep Learning Follow Me Project.

-This report should be written with a technical emphasis (i.e. concrete, supporting information and no 'hand-waiving').
-Specifications are met if a reader would be able to replicate what you have done based on what was submitted in the report.
-This means all network architecture should be explained, parameters should be explicitly stated with factual justifications, and plots / graphs are used where possible to further enhance understanding.
-A discussion on potential improvements to the project submission should also be included for future enhancements to the network / parameters that could be used to increase accuracy, efficiency, etc. It is not required to make such enhancements, but these enhancements should be explicitly stated in its own section titled "Future Enhancements".

 #### 2. The write-up conveys the an understanding of the network architecture.

 ##### The network architecture